danielsaidi/website_danielsaidi/collections/_posts/2020/2020-06-03-result-utils.md

 }
 ```

-While this is easy enough and the encouraged way to use `Result`, I'd prefer it if Swift had added more convenience tools to result.
-Since it hasn't, I have.
+While this is easy enough and the encouraged way to use `Result`, I'd prefer more convenient tools for working with result values.

 ## Extending `Result`

 First, I think it would be convenient to quickly check if a `Result` is a failure or success, without having to switch over it.
 This is easily implemented with two extensions:

 ```swift
 public extension Result {